murielmaria/EWB_Openhack2019/README.md

 We built a mobile app synced with a browser version that leverages existing open source communication platforms and enables an easy communication between engineers all over the world.
 Our mobile app, which we named **EWBFlow**, addresses all the requriements of the EWB challenge:
 1. it is available both online and offline (see below for details),
 2. it contains a Wiki page, specific to each project, where engineers can upload manuals, maps, sketches or any other kinds of supplementary and teaching material,
-3. it contains a support forum, specific to each project, where enginners can ask and answer questions, upload images and videos,
+3. it contains a support forum, specific to each project, where engineers can ask and answer questions, upload images and videos,
-4. it supports chat and video call functionallities,
+4. it supports chat and video call functionalities,
 5. it contains a global forum for sharing information and insights gained from the past projects categorised by the content.

 ### Mobile App Demo